 Oshogatsu (Japanese New Year) is a three-day national holiday in Japan, celebrated with time off of work, family reunions, and traditional rituals.
-Although Japan follows the 12-year cycle of the Chinese Zodiac calendar, the New Year is actually celebrated on a different day: January 1.
+Although Japan follows the 12-year cycle of the Chinese Zodiac calendar, the New Year is actually celebrated on a different day: January 1st.
 Sound familiar?
 The holiday was moved to this date in 1873 when the young Meiji Emperor changed it from its traditional date to align with the Western nations in an effort to modernize Japan.
 This change sets Japan apart from China, Korea, and Vietnam, which celebrate the New Year based on the Chinese lunisolar calendar.

-2015 is the Year of the Sheep (or hitsuji), a year that is expected to be harmonious, but with notes of meekness.
 Let’s turn our attention over to our friends in Japan and see how they celebrate the year's most important holiday.

 In Japan, each year is viewed as a separate entity, so none of last year’s baggage should carry over into the new year.
 All old business must be taken care of before the year’s end — all debts must be paid, all arguments settled, clothes must be washed, the house must be cleaned, and all meals for the celebration must be prepared in advance.
-Don’t even think about leaving that sink full of dishes for the New Year, or putting off paying your bills until mid-January — it's bound to bring bad luck in the New Year.
+Don’t even think about leaving that sink full of dishes for the new year, or putting off paying your bills until mid-January — it's bound to bring bad luck in the New Year.
 Fortunately, Oshogatsu is a national holiday, so you’ll get three to four days off of work to begin your preparations.
 Unfortunately, this also means that all stores and businesses will be closed during this time, so you’ll have to purchase what you need in advance — that includes stopping by an ATM!
 It’s safest to assume that everything — and we mean everything — will be closed during Oshogatsu, so plan ahead.

 Oshogatsu calls for a special menu centered around good fortune, and it tastes as good as the luck that it brings.
 The food for this special holiday is called osechi ryoori and each dish is designed to last for several days at room temperature without refrigeration.
-With stores and closed and Japanese families reveling in the holiday, the meals must last for several days.
+With stores closed and Japanese families reveling in the holiday, the meals must last for several days.
 The New Year's celebration calls for a delectable cuisine of specially prepared vegetables, fish, and rice, cured in salt or vinegar or simmered in sweetened soy sauce and sake, designed to last through the holiday.
-Certain dishes are trademark to this Japanese holiday, and many hold a special meaning in the New Year tradition.
+Certain dishes are trademark to this Japanese holiday, and many hold a special meaning in their New Year's traditions.

 Kuromame — These black soy beans symbolize hard work and healthy living.

-Tazukuri — Dried sardines cooked with soy sauce, the kanji is literally “rice paddy maker.”
+Tazukuri — Dried sardines cooked with soy sauce, the kanji is literally 'rice paddy maker.'
 Sardines were historically scattered as fertilizer for the rice harvest, and it now symbolizes hope for a good harvest.

-Kuri kinton — Sweet chestnuts, the literal meaning of the kanji for kinton is “golden dumpling,” and they symbolize wealth.
+Kuri kinton — Sweet chestnuts, the literal meaning of the kanji for kinton is 'golden dumpling,' and they symbolize wealth.